Two Churches Targeted in Bomb Attack in Nigeria

 In addition to the two churches on Morocco Road in Suleja, a Christian-owned hotel, Crisia Hotels, is located on the same street.

-If the bomb was planted by Boko Haram, it would be the sixth attack by the Islamic extremist sect in Suleja, including violence against the All Christian Fellowship Mission church.
+If the bomb was planted by an extremist group that is located primarily in Northern Nigeria, it would be the sixth attack by the Islamic extremist sect in Suleja, including violence against the All Christian Fellowship Mission church.

 A week before Sunday’s attack, Dr. Ola Makinde, prelate of the Methodist Church of Nigeria, had called on Nigerian church leaders to adopt urgent security measures.

-“Prayer alone is not enough to tackle the menace of Boko Haram,” Makinde said at his church’s synod in Lagos.
+“Prayer alone is not enough to tackle the menace of an extremist group that is located primarily in Northern Nigeria,” Makinde said at his church’s synod in Lagos.
 “We should not only pray but watch.”

-Niger State Commissioner of Police Ibrahim Maishanu said yesterday that five members of the Boko Haram sect had been arrested in connection with Sunday’s attack.
-He said police were able to arrest the Boko Haram members the afternoon of the attack following information provided to authorities.
+Niger State Commissioner of Police Ibrahim Maishanu said yesterday that five members of the an extremist group that is located primarily in Northern Nigeria sect had been arrested in connection with Sunday’s attack.
+He said police were able to arrest the an extremist group that is located primarily in Northern Nigeria members the afternoon of the attack following information provided to authorities.

 Madalla Church Blast